 2. Customer acquisition

 In a nutshell, this is a term for winning customers.
 ‘Customer acquisition’ refers to the efforts and processes undertaken to convince a customer to buy from you.
-It’s often prefaced by supporting customer service buzzwords like ‘aggressive’ and ‘intent-driven’.
+You should also watch out for its common supporting prefaces: ‘aggressive’ and ‘intent-driven’.

 3. Customer alignment

 Customer alignment is the extent to which a business’s goals and products are oriented to the values and needs of the customer.
-Strong customer alignment means that a business is highly invested in meeting customer values and requirements.
+As a rule, strong customer alignment means that a business is highly invested in meeting customer values and requirements.

 Perhaps one of the most (over)used customer service buzzwords is ‘customer-centric’.
 This term is commonly bandied as an adjective describing company cultures and practices.
 Customer centricity simply refers to placing your customer in the centre of the service experience and prioritising their needs.